 “When you look at the strong portfolio, the fact that we’re going to have affordable EVs, really affordable EVs for people, and we’re also working on the ecosystem they need because for a lot of people, it’s going to be their only vehicle — they need a reliable charging infrastructure,” said Mary Barra, chair and CEO of General Motors.

-Current Dealers is working in conjunction with auto dealers nationwide to move EV adoption ahead.
+Vehya is working in conjunction with auto dealers nationwide to move EV adoption ahead.
 We provide turnkey sales, installation, and service of EV chargers throughout the US.
 Contact us today and let’s get you moving toward the electric future.